How to Root Plumeria Cuttings

 - The reds are usually harder to root.

 - Your cutting can stay in a 1 gal pot for many months.
 You can transplant to a larger pot when you see roots coming out of the pot.

-- If in a Rooting tube, you should transplant when you see 4-6 leaves to a pot.
+- If in a Rooting tube, you should transplant when you see 4-6 leaves.

-- Or you can transplant into the ground if you are in an area free of frost or freezes.
+- Or transplant into the ground only after the roots are well established.
+(If you plan on digging them up each winter, protect from the cold, or your in an area free of frost or freezes).

-- After transplants you can start watering and treating your plumeria as you do your others.
+- After transplants you can start watering, fertilizing and treating your plumeria as you do your others.
 Caution: You new plumeria may not need as much water because it doesn't have a large amount of roots, so use caution and water only when the soil is almost dry.

 - Cuttings should generally consist of the current or past season’s growth.
 Avoid taking green cuttings, they are harder to root and avoid material with flower buds if possible.
 Remove any flowers and flower buds when preparing cuttings so the cutting’s energy can be used in producing new roots rather than flowers.
 Take cuttings from healthy, disease-free plants, preferably from the upper part of the plant.
 Select cuttings from a healthy plumeria.

 - If your cutting looks wrinkled, soak overnight in warm water.
 Add a little SuperThrive (follow mix instructions) or Hydrogen Peroxide (use 1/2 cup to 1 gal).